FERMIGTRIG - Fermi GBM Trigger Catalog

 The Galactic Latitude of the trigger, derived from the trigger RA and Dec.

 This parameter is the uncertainty in the position, in degrees.
 A value of 0 means that the source localization was done using something other than Fermi GBM (for example, Swift, XMM, Chandra, etc.), so that the error radius is negligible by GBM standards.
 A value of 50 means that the localization is not well determined.
+As noted in footnote (22) of von Kienlin et al. (2014), this error is the statistical 1-sigma error; the GBM errors are not symmetric, and the given value is the average of the error ellipse.

 The start time of the observation, originally provided in Fermi Mission Elapsed Time (MET) format and converted to UTC.